State coronavirus cases rise by 9,989; deaths increase by 48

 Long-term care

-More than half of the deaths, 1,994, are residents and staff of long-term care, including 240 in Palm Beach County in data through Monday.
+More than half of the deaths, 1,994, are residents and staff of long-term care, including 240 in Palm Beach County.
 The state increase was 14.

 National

 Since the first death was reported on Feb.
-29, the toll has risen to 133,972, including an increase of 994 Monday after 379 Monday.
-Because of a three-day weekend, some states reported higher numbers on Tuesday.
+29, the toll has risen to 134,862, including an increase of 890 Wednesday after 994 Tuesday.

 Worldwide

-The U.S. represented 18.0 percent of the 5,515 additional deaths Tuesday – a figure that has been declining – and 24.6 percent of the world total though its population is only 4.3 percent of the global total.
-The one week world death increase was 32,411.
+The U.S. represented 16.1 percent of the 5,518 additional deaths Wednesday –and 24.5 percent of the world total though its population is only 4.3 percent of the global total.
+The one week world death increase was 33,072.

-Deaths have been surging in Brazil, Mexico and India, which are in the top 10.
+Deaths and cases have been surging in Brazil, Mexico and India, which are in the top 10.

 Four European nations are in the top 10.
-The United Kingdom's deaths increased significantly from 16 to 155 for third place with 44,391, which is behind the United States and Brazil.
+The United Kingdom's deaths decreased from 155 to 126 for third place with 44,517, which is behind the United States and Brazil.
 The high was 1,172.

-Fourth-place Italy, which at one time was the world's epicenter and reached 919 in one day, reported 30 death.
+Fourth-place Italy, which at one time was the world's epicenter and reached 919 in one day, reported 15 deaths.

-Russia is in fourth place in the world in cases with 694,230, including an additional 6,368.
-The nation added 198 more deaths for 11th place.
+Russia is in fourth place in the world in cases with 700,792, including an additional 6,562.
+The nation gained 173 deaths for 11th place.

-Sweden, which has been doing "herd immunity, reported 11 deaths for a total of 5,447 in 17th and 57 cases.
-Neighboring Norway, which had a lockdown, reported no deaths for the seventh day in a row to remain at 251 and 11 more cases.
+Sweden, which has been doing "herd immunity, reported 12 deaths for a total of 5,482 in 17th and 302 cases.
+Neighboring Norway, which had a lockdown, reported no deaths for the eight day in a row to remain at 251 and 3 more cases.

 Scripps Only Content 2020